jonasbn/til/dockerhub/publish_an_image_to_dockerhub.md

 # Publish an image to DockerHub

-Publishing a Docker image to DockerHub is very easy.
+Publishing a Docker image to [DockerHub][dockerhub] is very easy.
 Unfortunately there are a few variations, so when you are reading up on this process, you might get a bit confused.

 So to add to that confusion, here is my take.